MSR whisperlight universal stove test review

-So you got me there.
-I never use my stop watch.
-Tea water (about 1.5 litre) boils after I put the pot on the stove, go back to get the tea leaves (out of the box) ready, look for those mugs (daang, where did they hide themselves) look for the sieve and a second pot to save up the sieved tea.
+This was how I counted the time: Tea water (about 1.5 liter) on the stove, go back to get the tea leaves (out of the box), look for those mugs hidden below the food box, look for the sieve and a second pot to pour the tea into.
 All these takes about 3.5 mins.
 Too long?
 Mind you, it’s early in the morning.

 After using the stove a couple of times, you will find that your stove will start to soot up.
-It also depends on what kind of fuel you are using.
-Say for example you’ve been using white gas all the time, and fuel ran out.
-So you have to get fuel in the next gasoline station (automobile gas) which is way off less purified (more particles in it) than the white gas version, you will find more soot in your stove too.
-Worse, if you use diesel or kerosene.
-Don’t forget that there’s a special jet for each kind of fuel you’re using.
+This depends on what kind of fuel you are using.
+If you’ve been using white gas all the time, and fuel ran out.
+So you have to get fuel in the next gasoline station (automobile gas) which is way off less purified (more particles in it) than the white gas, that the stove will soot up quickly.
+Diesel or kerosene soots up even faster.
+There’s a special jet for each kind of fuel you’re using.
 If you’re going to change fuel, don’t forget to change the jet BEFORE you let the fuel run through.
 Whichever way, once your stove soots up, you will get less aggressive flames.
 A small cleaning on the jet of the stove would help get it back in shape.
 The shaker needle, makes it easy to clear the soot out from the jet.
 You will need a few steps to get them done.
 Here’s a nice video showing you how to maintain and clean those parts properly.

 What could be better:

 - The Flame adjuster isn’t anymore like it was before.
 We have been using this for 6 weeks straight on our last road trip, and our strong little fingers were prone to breaking that wired flame adjuster real soon.
 Sometimes, it’s just plain difficult to know when the fuel stops running.
 I did wish it was one solid material, instead of just a wire with a rubber.